-Now, two decades on, Cape Town has grown and evolved into one of the world's leading cities; a multicultural metropolis where visitors can enjoy world-class shopping, dining and entertainment at the bustling V&A Waterfront, bask on the sun-kissed, white-sand beaches of Camps Bay, gorge on the natural wonders of the Table Mountain National Park and enjoy award-winning wines at the nearby vineyards of Constantia, Paarl, Franschhoek and Stellenbosch.
-Here we take a look at the very best places to stay, eat, drink and explore in South Africa's Mother City.
+Cape Town is one of the world's leading cities: a multicultural metropolis where visitors can enjoy world-class shopping, dining and entertainment at the bustling V&A Waterfront, bask on sun-kissed beaches and explore the natural wonders of the Table Mountain National Park.
+And that's not all.
+On the doorstep, there are the award-winning Winelands of Franschhoek and Stellenbosch while just down the coast, visitors can swim with penguins and watch whales play in the Southern Ocean swells.
+Here, Wexas specialist Rui Ribeiro takes a look at the very best places to stay, eat, drink and explore in South Africa's Mother City.

 With an abundance of hotels spread throughout the city, it's hard to know where to begin.
 So when it comes to choosing your Cape Town accommodation, it's the location that may ultimately help you decide.
-Here we take a look at a small selection of our favourites, each one reflecting a very different side to the city, from the bustling vibrancy of the V&A Waterfront to the peace and tranquility of the Table Mountain National Park; Cape Town offers something to suit all tastes.
+Here we take a look at a small selection of our favourites, each one reflecting a very different side to the city.

-Cape Grace - This elegant five-star hotel enjoys a wonderful location in the less-touristy area of the V&A Waterfront, known as the West Quay, with the glittering waters and millionaire's yachts of the harbour to the front and the imposing profile of Table Mountain, rising majestically above the city, to the rear.
-In other city's throughout the world, a hotel with just 122 rooms and suites would be considered boutique, but in Cape Town - a city famed for its proliferation of privately-run and beautifully presented boutique hotels - the Cape Grace could be considered more of a mid-size property.
-Regardless, the level of personal service is second to none and guests can be assured of receiving the very best in recommendations from the hotel's knowledgeable and friendly staff.
-Rooms here are spacious and beautifully presented, with French doors that offer wonderful views across either the harbour or Table Mountain.
+This elegant five-star hotel enjoys a wonderful location in the less-touristy area of the V&A Waterfront, known as the West Quay, alongside the glittering waters and millionaire's yachts of the harbour and the imposing profile of Table Mountain.
 Take time to enjoy a drink a the popular Bascule Bar, a comfy lounge bar set right on the waterfront, which carries a selection of more than 500 whiskies from around the world.

 Cape Town and the nearby Winelands are awash with restaurants, and, like anywhere else, they range from the exceptional to not so great.
 So to make life a little easier, we've selected a few of our favourites; the very best, taste bud-tantalising eateries to help you make the most of your mealtimes in what is arguably South Africa's culinary capital.

-The Test Kitchen - Since moving to South Africa from England via Asia in 2006, British-born chef Luke Dale-Roberts has been making some serious waves on Cape Town's restaurant scene.
+Since moving to South Africa from England via Asia in 2006, British-born chef Luke Dale-Roberts has been making some serious waves on Cape Town's restaurant scene.
 After a four-year stint as executive chef at La Colombe restaurant on the Contantia Uitsig wine estate, he opened The Test Kitchen in the up-and-coming suburb of Woodstock, just round the bay from the V&A Waterfront.
-Since then, the restaurant, which seats just 65 guests, has set the standard for creative cuisine in Cape Town, garnering multiple awards and featuring in the list of the world's top 100 restaurants where it recently placed at an impressive 61st.
-An industrial design of exposed brickwork, pipes, ducts and steel - created through a collaboration of local artists, craftsmen and designers - characterises the space, where diners can see and hear the chefs at work in the restaurant's open kitchens.
+Since then, the restaurant, which seats just 65 guests, has set the standard for creative cuisine in Cape Town.

 Explore Cape Town